Elyze-Parser/elyze/Readme.md

 fn main() {
     let data = [':', ':', '<', '>'];
     let mut scanner = elyze::scanner::Scanner::new(&data);
-    let result = Turbofish.matcher(&mut scanner);
+    let result = Turbofish.is_matching(&mut scanner);
     println!("{:?}", result);
 }
 ```

 ## Recognizable

-Once you have an object that implements `Match` and `MatchSize`, you can use it to recognize a pattern.
+Once you have an object that implements `Match`, you can use it to recognize a pattern.

 For static data it's not that useful, but for something with not defined it can be interesting.